mahamshahid18/rick-and-morty-graphql/README.md

 - If it's taking you more than 3-4 hours to complete this challenge, you're probably overcomplicating something.
 Keep it simple, clean and smart.

+- Feel free to choose which DBMS to use (SQLite, a text file, MySQL, PostgreSQL, MongoDB, CouchDB...), just keep it simple to setup and initialize, and add instructions on how to do it to the README file.

-- Feel free to install any libraries you think is necessary, but remember it's not such a complicated project so try to avoid things that could be easily solved with vanilla JS.
+- Feel free to install any libraries you think may be necessary, but remember it's not such a complicated project so try to avoid things that could be easily solved with vanilla JS.
 E.g.:
   - lodash :thumbsup:
   - [leftpad](https://qz.com/646467/how-one-programmer-broke-the-internet-by-deleting-a-tiny-piece-of-code/) :thumbsdown: